 We wrap it inside a new define-macro form with the name define-op, taking a single argument named OP, and apply the #' prefix to turn our existing code into a syntax object:

-We replace the occurrences of our specific + operation with the new pattern variable OP (when we say 'OP, the OP is replaced with its actual value before the ' is applied):
+We replace the occurrences of our specific + operation with the new pattern variable OP.
+And when we say 'OP, it’s shorthand for (quote OP), so the OP is replaced with its actual value before the ' is applied:

 And finally, some fiddly but necessary housekeeping.
 We want our ellipsis operators to be used in the patterns of the result macros, not the define-op macro itself.
 So we “escape” them with the special (... ...) form: